Home

 }

 Since A(x, y) and P(i, y) are on the same row, the distance AP is |x - i|.
-P(i, y) and B(i, yb) are on the same row, and the distance between them has been calculated in step 1 & 2 and stored in g[i, y].
+P(i, y) and B(i, yb) are on the same column, and the distance between them has been calculated in steps 1 & 2 and stored in g[i, y].

 Calculating a single distance-curve

 Now that we have a concept of pivot point P(i, y), it’s useful to see what happens if we fix this pivot point P and take different points A on the row.
-Said differently, for each pixel of the row, what is the closest distance that goes through pivot point P ?
+Said differently, for each pixel of the row, what is the closest distance that goes through pivot point P?

 In the next figure, we are still on the row y=5, and have chosen arbitrarily a pivot point at i=4: P(4,5).
 Now let’s compute f(x, i) = f(x, 4) for all x.
 For this to be easier to see, let’s plot it in a graph: